Coldcard/ckbunker/docs/policy.md

 You specify a 6-digit numeric code and if that code is provided in the first 30 seconds after startup, the Coldcard will leave HSM mode.
-(The HSM policy file is erased in this process.)
+(The HSM policy file is erased in this process, and the Red/green LED will be left as Red.)
 Alternatively, you may set _Do not accept any code_, and the Coldcard can never leave HSM mode.

 !!! warning "Bricking Hazard"